 For the last 40 years, Kulite has supplied high performance pressure transducers to the aerospace industries for both research and development and for production applications.
 These transducers are based upon the piezoresistive silicon technology, which Kulite pioneered [1] and developed to its current high levels of performance and reliability.
-The latest evolution of sensors at Kulite, including the leadless sensor, uses silicon on insulator (SOI) technology [2,3].
+The latest evolution of sensors at Kulite, including the leadless, uses silicon on insulator (SOI) technology [2,3].

-Piezoresistive silicon strain gauges are integrated within the silicon diaphragm structure but are electrically isolated from the silicon diaphragm as shown schematically in Fig. 1.
+Piezoresistive silicon strain gauges are integrated within the silicon diaphragm structure but are electrically isolated from the silicon diaphragm as shown schematically in Figure 1.

-The piezoresistors measure the stress in the silicon diaphragm, which deflects as a direct function of the applied pressure.
+The piezoresistors measure the stress in the silicon diaphragm, which is a direct function of the pressure of the media.

-There are two core elements of the current generation of devices which will be considered in turn: the production of a suitable deflecting diaphragm to convert applied pressure into displacement, and the addition of piezoresistive strain gauge elements to the diaphragm to record the displacement.
+There are two core elements of the current generation of devices which will be considered in turn: the production of a suitable deflecting